Updates to Candidacy Process for 2020

 Step 2: Presbytery and the Candidates’ Review Panel

-Once Session has approved your application, it will be sent to the Presbytery, who will then meet with you.
+Once Session has approved your application, it will be sent to the Presbytery, who will receive the application and may meet with you.

 If the Presbytery decides to proceed with your application, it will be passed on to the Candidates’ Review Panel (CRP).
 The Candidates’ Review Panel will contact you to explain the process and organise an interview date.
 The Candidates’ Review Panel meets four times a year.